This post is updated on 22nd October 2021.

-Online Ad network can be defined as a digital platform, created with the sole purpose of serving Ads to registered publishers.
+The online Ad network can be defined as a digital platform, created with the sole purpose of serving Ads to registered publishers.
 Those registered publishers are websites and Blog owners willing to earn some revenue from displaying Ads.

 1. Defining what is an Ad Network

-Advertisers are businesses or individuals willing to promote their products or services online with the hope of getting more traffic and increasing their sales, on the other hand, Publishers are individuals willing to display Ads from particular Ad network to earn some income through their traffic’s clicks and impressions.
+Advertisers are businesses or individuals willing to promote their products or services online with the hope of getting more traffic and increasing their sales, on the other hand, Publishers are individuals willing to display Ads from particular advertising platforms to earn some income through their traffic clicks and impressions.

-The Pricing model mostly used by Ad networks is CPM, CPC or PPC, CPA etc. Ad Network like AdsTargets offers publishers the ability to create different Ad units like Banner Ads, Text Ads, Interstitial Ads, In App-Ads.
+The Pricing model mostly used is CPM, CPC or PPC, CPA, etc. AdNetwork like AdsTargets offers publishers the ability to create different Ad units like Banner Ads, Text Ads, Interstitial Ads, In App-Ads.
 Additionally, publishers can choose their preferred device to publish their Ads.

-This is another form of advertising technology but unlike ad server, this technology is mostly used for the management of multiple advertising campaigns which store creatives use during transactions of media purchases between the publisher and advertisers.
+This is another form of advertising technology but unlike ad servers, this technology is mostly used for the management of multiple advertising campaigns that store creatives use during transactions of media purchases between the publisher and advertisers.

 3. How Does an Ad Network Work?

-Here’s How an Ad Network operates
+Here’s How Ad Networks operate

-Also, the advertisers set have the possibilities to set up their campaigns based on their desired prices per click, impressions, and action.
+Also, the advertisers set have the possibility to set up their campaigns based on their desired prices per click, impressions, and action.

 All these Ad management systems are offered within the Advertiser CPanel (Campaign management panel).
-No time limits or restrictions are placed as the system are managed online 24/7.
+No time limits or restrictions are placed as the system is managed online 24/7.

-In the early 90s when there were few online advertisers and publishers, Publishers were fine using only one Ad Network to source their available inventory but as internet marketing business became more massive, they figured using multiple ad networks pays better and that’s why today you see most publishers use various ad networks on their inventory spaces which also forced Ad networks to drop their rates.
+In the early 90s when there were few online advertisers and publishers, Publishers were fine using only one Advertising Network to source their available inventory but as the internet marketing business became more massive, they figured using multiple ads networks pays better and that’s why today you see most publishers use various networks on their inventory spaces which also forced them to drop their rates.

 Advertisers benefits from Ad networks

-Measurement and Campaign reach: The Advertisers have the ability to manage their measure their campaign performance and adjust them whenever they are pleased.
+Measurement and Campaign reach: Advertisers have the ability to manage their measure their campaign performance and adjust them whenever they are pleased.

-Publishers Benefits from Ad Networks
+Publishers’ Benefits from Advertising Networks

-The most beneficial factor for publishers using Ad network is to sell their available inventory which was not easy to be sold directory to advertisers or advertising agencies.
+The most beneficial factor for publishers using Ad networks is to sell their available inventory which was not easy to be sold directory to advertisers or advertising agencies.

-5. What are the Targeting possibilities on Ad Networks?
+5. What are the Targeting possibilities?

-The Advertiser Cpanel gives them the opportunity to choose which web traffic is most suitable for their campaign, when to target a specific audience and how to targets them. the following are the targeting criteria offered by Ad Networks RON: Run on all sites in the ad network
+The Advertiser Cpanel gives them the opportunity to choose which web traffic is most suitable for their campaign when to target a specific audience, and how to target them. the following are the targeting criteria offered by Ads Networks RON: Run on all sites in the ad network.

 - ROS: Target specific domains/publishers in the ad network